-In this comprehensive guide, I’ll walk you through:
+In this comprehensive guide, you’ll find:

 - Different types of mobility aids and their benefits